What is a credit-builder loan?

 • Because payment history is an important factor in calculating credit scores, credit-builder loans can be used to build credit.

-• Credit-builder loans may be offered by banks, credit unions, online lenders and financial technology companies.
+• Banks, credit unions, online lenders and financial technology companies may offer credit-builder loans.

 • Good credit scores aren’t required to open a credit-builder loan.
-But there are sometimes upfront fees required.
+But sometimes upfront fees are required.

 See if you’re pre-approved